JDetmar/NLog.Extensions.AzureStorage/src/NLog.Extensions.AzureServiceBus/README.md

 _partitionKey_ - Partition-Key which Service Bus uses to generate PartitionId-hash.
 [Layout](https://github.com/NLog/NLog/wiki/Layouts)

-_label_ - Service Bus Message Label to be used as subject for the message.
+_subject_ - Service Bus Message Subject to be used as label for the message.
 [Layout](https://github.com/NLog/NLog/wiki/Layouts)

 _layout_ - Service Bus Message Body to be rendered and encoded as UTF8.
 [Layout](https://github.com/NLog/NLog/wiki/Layouts) Required.